ibm-cloud-docs/vpc/security-groups-configure.md

 ```
 {: pre}

-For more information on setting up security groups by using the CLI, see [Security groups](/docs/vpc?topic=vpc-set-up-environment&interface=cli#security-groups-cli-ref){: external}.
+For more information on setting up security groups by using the CLI, see [Security groups](/docs/vpc?topic=vpc-set-up-environment&interface=cli#security-groups-cli-ref).

 ## Setting up the security groups for your resource with the API
 {: #sg-using-api}